-From October 1, 2002, the date when Caldwell Investment Management Ltd., the investment manager of Urbana, started managing Urbana's investment portfolio, to March 31, 2018, the CAGR of Urbana's net assets per share was 15.4%.
-During the same period, the CAGR of the S&P/TSX Index was 8.9% and the CAGR of the DJIA Index was 10.5%.2
+From October 1, 2002, the date when Caldwell Investment Management Ltd., the investment manager of Urbana, started managing Urbana's investment portfolio, to September 30, 2018, the CAGR of Urbana's net assets per share was 14.6%.
+This compares favourably with the CAGR of the S&P/TSX Index of 9.0% and the CAGR of the DJIA Index of 9.4%, for the same period.2 Clearly, our long-term goal is to strive for and maintain our long-term performance.